-- Paris, France experienced a series of 7 coordinated attacks throughout the city on November 13th, One-hundred thirty people died, and 352 people were injured, nearly 100 of those critically, when suicide bombers and shooters attacked the Bataclan concert hall, a stadium, and several nearby cafes.
+Paris experienced a series of 7 coordinated attacks throughout the city on November 13th, One-hundred thirty people died, and 352 people were injured, nearly 100 of those critically, when suicide bombers and shooters attacked the Bataclan concert hall, a stadium, and several nearby cafes.

-- North American Storm Complex
+#3.
+North American Storm Complex

 The same storm dropped torrential rain from eastern Oklahoma to southern Missouri and produced record breaking floods throughout Missouri, Illinois, Arkansas, Tennessee, Mississippi, and Louisiana.
 High wind, ice, and snow caused damage from New Mexico across the Midwest states and up into New England.
 The combined impact of these events caused the deaths of fifty people and two billion in estimated damages.

 In Tripoli, Libya there were three-hundred West African migrants rounded up and killed by Isis during the Second Libyan Civil War.
 There were over 1,000 people killed and much more injured due to shootings, bombings, or terrorist attacks in some form in twenty-one different countries just during the month of January 2016.

-- Winter storm Jonas
+#5.
+Winter storm Jonas

 Jonas dropped record amounts of snow in locations across the Eastern United States including Pennsylvania, West Virginia, Maryland, Connecticut, New Jersey, Rhode Island, Massachusetts, and New York.

 - North Carolina

 In addition to record snowfalls, high winds ranging from 50mph to as much as 85mph blew across Maryland, Delaware, Massachusetts, Virginia and New Jersey.

-- Winter Storm Olympia
+#6.
+Winter Storm Olympia

 Olympia produced snow and icy roads stretching across three of the five regions of the United States from February 14-16th, 2016.
 Western New York alone received over twenty inches of snow.

-- Record Breaking Tornadoes & High Winds
+#7.
+Record Breaking Tornadoes & High Winds

 High winds ranging from 65mph to 83 mph tore across the upper Northeastern States of Massachusetts, Connecticut, and Maine.
 Ten people died during the storms, and there was an estimated 1 billion in damages.

-Sabine River Flooding and Hail in March 2016 due to three major storms that impacted Louisiana, Texas, and Mississippi.
+Sabine River Flooding and Hail in March 2016 was due to three major storms that impacted Louisiana, Texas, and Mississippi.
 Total damages estimated at more than 3 billion dollars in the Dallas, Fort Worth, and Arlington areas.